 Fact is, there is a fine line between acting like a cool guy with an abundant mindset, and acting like an uncalibrated guy who doesn’t get it.

-For the second guy, girls are all mono-dimensional entities evaluated on a single and objectifying parameter, the way they look.
-When talking with the second guy, a girl can feel that the interaction is fake, and that he sees her more as an impersonal object needed for him to reach an objective, rather than as a person.
-She feels treated like a commodity during the interaction, since it seems the guy is just going through a routine while talking with her, and this is a turn off for her.
+To the second guy, girls are all mono-dimensional entities evaluated on a single and objectifying parameter, the way they look.
+When talking with the second guy, a girl can feel that the interaction is fake, and that he sees her more as an impersonal object needed for him to reach an objective (notches, flags, etc.), rather than as a person.
+She feels treated like a commodity during the interaction, since it seems the guy is just going through a routine while talking with her, and this is a turn-off for her.

 The principle is clear: on one side there are genuine and personal interactions (good), on the other side fake and objectifying interactions (bad).

 Just to be clear, I’m not saying that on one side there are guys who do the right thing 100% of the time, while on the other side there are guys who are just lost causes.
 No. What I’m saying is that on one side there are guys who have gone through a journey, guys who surely have made some mistakes and then learnt the relevant lessons from them, guys who have understood the importance of transmitting genuine interest when interacting with girls.
 Those guys understand the principle, even if they don’t apply it 100% of the times.